 A major report detailing what are said to be the compliance shortcomings of the Foreign Account Tax Compliance Act, just made public within the past 24 hours by the U.S. Treasury Inspector General for Tax Administration, has sparked interest and concern among FATCA-watchers around the world, including American expatriates and the tax experts, lawyers and political advocates who represent them.

-The report – whichbears as its title its overall conclusion ("Additional Actions Are Needed to Address Non-Filing and Non-Reporting Compliance Under the Foreign Account Tax Compliance Act" ) – is actually dated April 7, and may be viewed and downloaded by clicking here.
+The 37-page TIGTA report – apparently bearing as its title its overall conclusion ("Additional Actions Are Needed to Address Non-Filing and Non-Reporting Compliance Under the Foreign Account Tax Compliance Act" ) – is actually dated April 7, and may be viewed and downloaded by clicking here.

-It begins by explaining that it had been prepared "for [the] Commissioner of Internal Revenue" and that it's from Michael E. McKeeney, Deputy Inspector General for Audit at the U.S. Treasury, suggesting that IRS commissioner Charles Rettig would have at least been aware of its findings on April 7, when, as reported, he mentioned, in response to a question during a Senate Finance Committee hearing, that he supported the idea of the U.S. "reciprocating" with respect to the information it currently receives from foreign governments about the overseas banking and financial accounts of U.S. taxpayers, via FATCA.
+The report says it is "For [the] Commissioner of Internal Revenue" and that it's from Michael E. McKeeney, Deputy Inspector General for Audit at the U.S. Treasury, suggesting that IRS commissioner Charles Rettig would have at least been aware of its findings on April 7, when, as reported, he mentioned, in response to a question during a Senate Finance Committee hearing, that he supported the idea of the U.S. "reciprocating" with respect to the information it currently receives from foreign governments about the overseas banking and financial accounts of U.S. taxpayers, via FATCA.

 TIGTA: 'Billions' in anticipated